todbot/cstbase/host/commandline/README-MakingReleases.md

-Making Releases of blink1-tool
+Making Releases of cstbase-tool
 ==============================

 [this is mostly notes to Tod and other maintainers on how to do new releases]

-Steps when a new release of blink1-tool (and blink1-lib) is to be made
+Steps when a new release of cstbase-tool (and cstbase-lib) is to be made

 Assumptions
 ------------